juftin/lunchable/docs/source/usage.rst

 Installation
 ******************

-To use lunch-money, first install it using pip:
+To use lunchable, first install it using pip:

 .. code-block:: console

-    pip install lunch-money
+    pip install lunchable

 ******************
 Examples
 ******************

-Read more about :ref:`interacting-with-lunch-money` to see what else you can do.
+Read more about :ref:`interacting-with-lunchable` to see what else you can do.

 Transactions